tanamikaa/tanamikaa/README.md

 # Hi, I'm Anamika Kumari 👋

-I'm a B.Tech Computer Science student at Sitara University, Lucknow.
+I'm a B.Tech Computer Science student at Sitare University, Lucknow.
 I enjoy building things that are actually useful—especially web apps and tools that solve real problems.

 Right now, I’m exploring web development, data handling, and a bit of AI, while strengthening my fundamentals in DSA and system design.